Environmental Chemicals and Detoxification

 Other sources of common environmental exposures are pumping gas, travelling on airplanes (exposure to jet exhaust), smoking (Cigarettes, Marijuana, Hookah), and alcohol.

-I could go on further but suffice it to say that books could and are being written about environmental toxins.
+I could go on further but suffice it to say that books could and are being written about environmental chemicals.

-How do I know if I have Environmental Toxins in my body?
+How do I know if I have Environmental Chemicals in my body?

-The best method to do determine toxin levels is to do comprehensive lab testing which can assess for the common chemicals (BPA, phthalates, benzene, pesticides, parabens, etc).
+The best method to do determine toxin levels is to do comprehensive lab testing which can assess for the common chemicals (phthalates, benzene, pesticides, parabens, etc).
 This testing is generally not covered by insurance companies.

 What if I feel fine yet my Environmental Toxin levels are high?